tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 ```

 This lemma is a proof of a disequality, a "not equals".
-Even this isn't built-in to Coq but built from simpler primitives.
+Even this isn't built-in to Rocq but built from simpler primitives.

 ```coq
 Lemma neq_succ_0 n :